monkey-music-challenge/javascript-starter-kit/README.md

 git clone git@github.com:<your-github-username>/javascript-starter-kit.git
 cd javascript-starter-kit
 npm install
-node index.js <your-team-name> <your-api-key>
+node index.js <your-team-name> <your-api-key> <game-id>
 ```

+Game ids are acquired through each of the different game pages.
+Log in to Monkey Music through your browser to get started!

 These are all UNIX commands.
 Got Windows?
 We recommend [Cygwin](https://www.cygwin.com/).

 Make sure to surf to your team page before running the above commands...

 Your monkey is waiting for you!

-### How to complete the warmup challenge

-In `index.js`, we've put all the boilerplate code needed to communicate with the Monkey Music server.

-We suggest you go straight to `ai.js` and start playing around with the code.

-Remember, your mission is to:

-* guide your monkey through the warmup level
-* pick up all the music items
-* get them to the eagerly awaiting Spotify user

-Have fun!

 ### Bugs